gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 - Effectiveness
   - It should be possible for a person or computer to fulfill each step in an algorithm and the algorithm should accomplish the given task.

-The art of computer science is really the art of devising, analyzing, proving the correctness and testing algorithms.

 ### Algorithms areas of study

 The study of computer science is the study of algorithms.
-Researchers in CS focus on:
+At its core, computer science is really the art of devising, analyzing, proving the correctness of, and testing algorithms:

 - **Devising** algorithms
   - This is the art of using data structures and design strategies to develop new and useful algorithms